^

 Contraindications

-Antibiotics, prescribed for the treatment of rheumatism, have certain contraindications to the use.
-Preparations are not used for individual intolerance of their components, severe violations of liver function.
-With extreme caution, antibiotic therapy is used for allergic reactions in the anamnesis, for patients of children and senile age.
+Antibiotics prescribed for the treatment of rheumatism have certain contraindications for use.
+The drugs are not used in case of individual intolerance to their components, severe liver dysfunction.
+Antibacterial therapy is carried out with special caution in case of allergic reactions in the anamnesis, for children and elderly patients.

-Non-compliance with medical recommendations for the use of antibiotics, can cause various violations.
-Side effects are most often manifested by such symptoms:
+Failure to follow doctor's recommendations for the use of antibiotics can cause various disorders.
+Side effects most often manifest themselves in the following symptoms:

 • Dizziness and headaches.